Ali Hassan Mwinyi: Presidency

-Agreements with International Financial Institutions
+Agreements with international financial institutions

 In 1986, Mwinyi made an agreement with the IMF to receive a $78 million standby loan, which was Tanzania's first foreign loan in over six years.
 Bilateral donors approved this austerity plan and agreed to reschedule Tanzania's debt payments.
 They agreed to do so for a period of five years, requiring that Tanzania pay only 2.5% of their debts in the meantime.
 In an interview, Mwinyi urged donor countries to use Canada as an example and write off Tanzania's debts all together.
-If this request wasn't possible, he asked instead for a minimum of ten years to pay off loans, but said that twenty to twenty-five years was a more ideal range.
+If this request was not possible, he asked instead for a minimum of ten years to pay off loans, but said that 20 to 25 years was a more ideal range.
 He predicted that by this time, the country's economy would be recovered and they would be in a position to repay their debts without it hurting them.
 In the same interview, he also asked aid donors for lower interest rates.

 Mwinyi claimed that his negotiations with the IMF were on behalf of the people: for example, he agreed to the Fund's request that he decrease the number of public institutions, but only when doing so was necessary and could be done gradually.
 Furthermore, he declined their recommendation to freeze pay raises within the government and to cut free public services.

 The following year, Mwinyi negotiated Tanzania's first structural adjustment facility (SAF) with the IMF, followed by subsequent agreements in 1988 and again in 1990.
-In addition to these developments, the World Bank provided structural adjustment credits for reforms in the agricultural, industrial, and financial sectors. in 1989, President Mwinyi began the second phases of his reform program with the intention of reforming social sectors, specifically by increasing government spending on education.
+In addition to these developments, the World Bank provided structural adjustment credits for reforms in the agricultural, industrial, and financial sectors.
+In 1989, President Mwinyi began the second phase of his reform program by continuing to liberalise trade and exchange rates and expanding reforms to include reforms in the banking system, agricultural marketing, the parastatal sector, government administration, the civil service and social sectors.

-Multi-Party Politics
+Multi-party politics

-In 1991, the first stages of the transition towards multipartyism began when Mwinyi appointed Chief Justice Francis Nyalali to lead a commission to gage the amount of popular support for the current single-party system.
+In 1991, the first stages of the transition towards multipartyism began when Mwinyi appointed Chief Justice Francis Nyalali to lead a commission to gauge the amount of popular support for the current single-party system.
 This commission submitted their report to the President in 1992, recommending that the government transition into a multi-party system.
-They made this recommendation despite the fact that only twenty-one percent out of the 36,299 Tanzanians who were interviewed favored this change.
-However, fifty-five percent of the seventy-seven percent who supported the current system were in favor of some sort of reform.
-Justice Nyalali pointed to twenty specific laws that were in need of revision in order to comply with the requirements of a multi-party system.
+They made this recommendation for 21 percent of the 36,299 Tanzanians who favored this change.
+Of the 75 percent who supported the current system, 55 percent were in favor of some sort of reform.
+Justice Nyalali pointed to 20 specific laws that were in need of revision in order to comply with the requirements of a multi-party system.
 Mwinyi supported their recommendation and the CCM Extraordinary National Party Conference ratified changes through constitutional amendments in February 1992.
-However, not all twenty of these laws were revised, including the controversial Preventative Detention Act that was leftover from colonial times.
+Not all 20 of these laws were revised, including the controversial Preventative Detention Act that was leftover from colonial times.